computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <div class="alert alert-info">
 CIS 530 will be offered in Spring 2019!
 The lectures will be Mondays and Wednesdays 1:30-3pm.
-To request permission to the enroll in the course, please sign up for <a href="https://forms.cis.upenn.edu/waitlist/index.php">the waitlist</a>.
-The waitlist system will become available once the advance registration period begins (Monday Oct 29).
+To request permission to the enroll in the course, you can sign up for <a href="https://forms.cis.upenn.edu/waitlist/index.php">the waitlist</a>, starting on Monday Oct 29.
 </div>